 Human healthcare costs increase with age, and it’s the same for our pets.
 Prepare for their senior stage by starting your pup off with a policy in their earlier years, and looking for a company that won’t increase monthly premiums as your pet ages.
 While not all companies will guarantee not to hike the price on your senior pup, some will.
 To learn more about which pet insurance company is best for your pet, visit our Pet Insurance Comparison Article

 We get it, pet healthcare is still a luxury for many animal owners in the U.S. While we strongly suggest trying to find a policy that fits your needs and budget, we do understand that sometimes, pet insurance is just not an option.
 Not to mention if your pet already has pre-existing conditions that won’t be covered.

 Start An Emergency Fund

 Buy Quality Food

 As the saying goes, “You are what you eat.”
 The same is true for your pet.
 Feed him highly processed foods, and you’ll reap the unpleasant reward from that decision in the vet’s office.
 Spend a little more on better food, and you’re much less likely to pay unwanted vet visits — and bills.

 Use Free Clinics

 Several times a year, vets may offer free clinics where they nix appointment fees.
 It’s a great time to schedule your pet’s vaccinations and annual check-ups.
-If your vet doesn’t offer this service, check with your local Humane Society or animal control; they should be able to offer you a list of available options.
+If your vet doesn’t provide this service, check with your local Humane Society or animal control; they should be able to offer you a list of available options.